Car insurance rates at an all-time high, according to new study

 JACKSONVILLE, Fla. - Car insurance rates in the United States are at an all-time high, according to the 2019 State of Auto Insurance Report released by The Zebra.

 According to the report, Jacksonville drivers are paying higher rates than they were eight years ago.
-The report found rates in the River City are up another 5.5% which is almost a 58% increase since 2011.
+The report found rates in the River City are up another 5.5 percent which is almost a 58 percent increase since 2011.

 On average, Jacksonville drivers are paying annual premiums of around $1,896, which is higher than the national average of $1,470.
 Insurance experts said there are several reasons for higher rates including the cost of litigation in Florida, more expensive cars that cost more to fix and distracted driving.